Stop Suffering, Start Living

-For new patients, we begin treatment with a brain map to obtain a baseline of current brainwaves.
+For new clients, we begin treatment with a brain map to obtain a baseline of current brainwaves.
 The brain mapping is a painless procedure and provides us with the data needed to create a training plan.
 Once we have the training plan in place, we will go through several training sessions to begin improving brain function.

 Training sessions are typically 30 minutes and involve watching a movie while brainwaves are painlessly monitored in real-time.
-As the patient’s brainwaves are received, the audio and visual elements of the video change helping the brain to create new neural connections and pathways over time.
+As the client’s brainwaves are received, the audio and visual elements of the video change helping the brain to create new neural connections and pathways over time.
 All you need to do is watch the video, and we will do the rest!

 Natural results that last.

 Neurofeedback creates new neuropathways within the brain, and this change lasts long into the future.
 The reduction in migraines is long term, since the new, healthier pathways remain long after the last training session is completed.